ianpatricck/codew/README.md

 All code written in ```.pcp``` is compiled in ```.php``` for production, in the end, all code will be converted to PHP.
 However, all the work that can take hours to write a specific class and functions can be done in a short time using the new Codew syntax and methods.

+When starting a project, you must create a file called _codew_ with the following content:

 ```php
 #!/usr/bin/env php
 <?php